devisis/myrag/README.md

 # Myrag

 ## Introduction
-My rag is a custom headwrap website where customers can sort through options to pick and purchase a personalised headwrap based on color, material, style and custom message.
+Myrag is a custom headwrap/durag website.
+The name plays on the item of focus - durag, and aims to help the end user feel a personal connection to the item.

 ## UX

+### Strategy

+### Methodology - Agile

+I decided to take an agile approach for the construction of my site.
+I made use of the projects section on GitHub, to impliments a MoSCoW prioritization technique.
+I molded a user story template and used this to create, and organise my user stories into 3 seperate lists.
+Lists which defined where each user story was, in terms of progress.
+To-do, in progress and done, all adequately named for the goal at hand.

-## Site Owner Goal
+### Site Owner Goal
-Make a profit through the sale of headwraps using this website.
+Make a profit through the sale of headwraps using this website and to build a community of users.

-## External User Goal
+### External User Goal
-Find out more information about these custom headwraps and make a purchase.
+Find out more information about these custom headwraps and make an informed purchase.

-## Business Model
-### Entity Relationship Diagram
-### CRUD Functionality
-admin faq product
-### SEO & Marketing
-#### FB Mockup
-#### Sitemap & Robots

-## User Stories
+### User Stories

 ### View & Navigation
 ![Desktop View](documentation/epics/view-navigation-us.png)